-Students who have completed significant coursework in the area of a Core course not qualifying for a waiver may request to substitute another, usually more advanced, course.
-This may be done by completing a Core Course Substitution Request form, available at http://business.edgewood. edu/MBA.
-It should be noted that the number of credits required to complete the MBA is not reduced as a result of the granting of a Core course substitution.
+Students who have completed significant coursework in the area of a core course not qualifying for a waiver may request to substitute another, usually more advanced, course.
+This may be done by completing a Core Course Substitution Request Form, available at http://business.edgewood.edu/MBA.
+It should be noted that the number of credits required to complete the MBA is not reduced as a result of the granting of a core course substitution.

-Taking coursework at Edgewood College
+Taking Coursework at Edgewood College

 All graduate business students (in any MBA status) are expected to take all coursework at Edgewood College.
-Deviation from this policy will be allowed only under special circumstances and will require prior written approval from the Business Department Chairperson.
+Deviation from this policy will be allowed only under special circumstances and will require prior written approval from the Dean of the School of Business.
 Requests for such approval must be submitted in writing with details of coursework involved and reason for the request.
 Under no circumstances will an exception to the prior approval portion of this policy be made.

-Timely completion of Foundation courses
+Timely Completion of Foundation Courses